Approximate Bayesian Model Selection with the Deviance Statistic: Calibrating the -Prior

 The ZS prior and our adaptation depends on the sample size $n$, which leads to consistent model selection, even if the null model is true.
 Indeed, \citet{johnson2008} shows that for $g = \mathcal{O}(n)$ the TBF is consistent, because then the covariance matrix of the generalized $g$-prior \eqref{eq:g-priors:generalized-linear-model:g-prior} is $\mathcal{O}(1)$ and prevents the alternative model from collapsing with the null model.
 Here we have prior mode $n/3$, which fulfils this condition.
-By contrast, the hyper-$g$ prior~\eqref{eq:uniform-prior-on-shrinkage} has its median at $1$, which clearly does not fulfil the condition.
-Moreover, the model-specific posterior mode under the hyper-$g$ prior equals the local EB estimate, which we have discussed in Section~\ref{sec:estimating-g-via-EB} to be inconsistent in case that the null model is true.
-The hyper-$g/n$ prior~\eqref{eq:hyper-g/n-prior} corrects this by scaling the prior to have median $n$.
+By contrast, the hyper-$g$ prior \eqref{eq:uniform-prior-on-shrinkage} has its median at $1$, which clearly does not fulfil the condition.
+Moreover, the model-specific posterior mode under the hyper-$g$ prior equals the local EB estimate, which is inconsistent if the null model is true; see Section~\ref{SEC:ESTIMATING-G-VIA-EB}.
+The hyper-$g/n$ prior \eqref{eq:hyper-g/n-prior} corrects this by scaling the prior to have median $n$.
 However, these priors lead to weaker shrinkage than the local EB approach or the hyper-$g$ prior.
-Stronger shrinkage is in general advantageous for prediction.
+Stronger shrinkage as in the empirical Bayes approaches is in general advantageous for prediction [\citeauthor{copas1983} (\citeyear{copas1983,Copas1997})].

-For Cox proportional hazards models, \citet{volinsky.raftery2000} note that there are only as many terms in the partial likelihood as there are uncensored observations, say $n_{\text{obs}}$.
-This is also the rate of growth of the efficient Fisher information matrix.
-Therefore \citet{volinsky.raftery2000} propose a modified BIC which replaces the number of observations ($n$) with the number of uncensored observations ($n_{\text{obs}}$).
-This corresponds to another implicit prior on the parameters: instead of an ``overall'' unit information prior, it implicitly assumes an ``uncensored'' unit information prior.
-They go on to show that the revised BIC yields better results in an application.
-As the consistency results of \citet{johnson2008} rely on the fact that the prior covariance for $\boldsymbol{\beta}_{j}$ in the $g$-prior~\eqref{eq:g-priors-generalized-linear-model:fisher-representation} stays asymptotically constant, we suggest to use $n_{\text{obs}}$ instead of $n$ for the model selection in the Cox model based on the ZS (adapted) priors and the hyper-$g/n$ prior.
-Hence we obtain a hyper-$g/n_{\text{obs}}$ prior.
-See Section~\ref{sec:prim-bili-cirrh} for an illustrating application.